Willtor/def/README.md

 ### Compiler Binary

-Build the `def` compiler binary with:
+Build the `def` compiler binary and `defghi` utility with:

 ```
 % make
 % sudo make install
 ```

-If you choose not to install it, the built binary is in the repo at `build/bin/def`.
+If you choose not to install it, the built binaries are in the repo at `build/bin/`.

 ## Contributions